Resources for new research faculty

 Compliance & training (radioactive materials, animals, human subjects, etc.)

-Disclosure of external financial interests (must complete within 30 days of faculty appointment)
+Disclosure of external financial interests (complete within 30 days of faculty appointment)

 Glossary of research terms